billzt/MiFish/README.md

 # MiFish
 This is the command line version of MiFish pipeline.
 It can also be used with any other eDNA meta-barcoding primers

-## Announcement
-In the next release (probably in June or July), we will replace [FLASH](http://ccb.jhu.edu/software/FLASH/) and [USEARCH](https://www.drive5.com/usearch/) with [VSEARCH](https://github.com/torognes/vsearch) to suit non-MiFish primers' sequencing data better.

 # References
 If you use MiFish Pipeline in your projects, please cite:
 * Zhu T, Sato Y, Sado T, Miya M, and Iwasaki W. 2023.
 MitoFish, MitoAnnotator, and MiFish Pipeline: Updates in ten years.